ValentinaPucci/ing-sw-2024-pucci-ruggieri-santarossa-sciarretta/SomeIdeas.md

 For other information, look directly at GameControllerInterface class.
 Remember the only methods an rmi client can use are inside this interface.
 For a more general view of what a client can do and cannot do you can inspect the interface called *CommonClientActions*.
 So, in order to summarize what we have seen, we can say that a client (whose possible actions are described in CommonClientActions) uses an interface called GameControllerInterface, which is implemented by the GameController.

+# The concept of reconnection

+We would like to implement this advanced functionality on our program.
+Namely, we want that if for some reason a client loses the connection to the server, then it is able to reacquire it thanks to our implementation.
+An issue is the following: the *run* method inside *GameController* class performs some actions with respect to a map.
+This map has the following meaning: everyone who is currently playing is identified as a listener (the domain of the map), and we define a function from this domain to a set of heartbeats (the codomain).
+In other words, every player (listener) is associated to a specific heartbeat, which contains the information required from the server to determine whether a client is still connected (a 'fresh' heartbeat) or not.
+Now, the problem is that it is not so simple to find, inside the code of *Saccani et al.* where the update caller routine (which must be called 'frequently' the update of these heartbeats) is located.
+At a first glance, it seems that the code we are searching for is inside the *RMI Client* class, but it is commented by the authors.
+At this stage, this appears to me as an open problem!

 # ToDo

 - Change Listener
 - Change Chat
 - Multiple Games
 - Disconnections
+- Change all the methods related to connection resilience except from *reconnectPlayer*